Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-In Figure~\ref{fig:PIB-SN1997D} we show the model spectra from the boosted setup compared against SN 1997D at two epochs, at 250/325 days (model/observation) and at 400/459 days.
-The chosen model viewing angle is the same as in Figures~\ref{fig:optical_spectrum} and \ref{fig:optical_spectrum_PIB}, i.e. the viewing angle most directly aligned with the neutron star motion.
-The strongest observed features are marked in the top panel, alongside Fe I $\lambda\,7912$ in the bottom panel.
+In Figure~\ref{fig:PIB-SN1997D} we show the model spectra from \txtred{s9.0} compared against SN~1997D at two epochs, at 250/325 days (model/observation) and at 400/459 days.
+The chosen model viewing angle is the same as in Figure~\ref{fig:optical_spectrum}, i.e. the viewing angle most directly aligned with the neutron star motion.
+The strongest observed features are marked in the top panel, alongside Fe~I $\lambda\,7912$ in the bottom panel.
 Aside from H$\alpha$, which is much stronger in the model than the other lines, the line strengths match reasonably well at both epochs.
-Mg I] $\lambda\,4571$ is perhaps on the weak side at 250 days but very close at 400 days, while [Ca II] $\lambda\lambda\,7291,\,7323$ is $\sim20-30\,\%$ stronger in the model than the observations at both epochs.
-[Fe II] shows a good match at the early epoch, but is a bit too strong at late times.
-The [O I] doublet is a little bit weaker in the model spectra than the observations for the $\lambda\,6300$ feature but a very good match on the $\lambda\,6364$ feature, which is due to the relatively strong Fe I contaminating feature in the models.
-The observed spectra show a strong Na I $\lambda\lambda\,5890,\,5896$ line (Na I D in Figure~\ref{fig:PIB-SN1997D}), which is not included in the model.
+Mg~I] $\lambda\,4571$ is on the weak side at 250 days but very close at 400 days, while [Ca~II] $\lambda\lambda\,7291,\,7323$ is $\sim30\,\%$ stronger in the model than the observations at \txtred{the later} epoch \txtred{and matches well at the first one}.
+[Fe~II] \txtred{is somewhat weak in} the early epoch, but is a \txtred{good fit} at late times.
+The [O~I] doublet is a little bit weaker in the model spectra than the observations for the $\lambda\,6300$ feature but a \txtred{decent} match on the $\lambda\,6364$ feature, which is due to the relatively strong Fe~I contaminating feature in the models.
+The observed spectra show a strong Na~I $\lambda\lambda\,5890,\,5896$ line (Na~I D in Figure~\ref{fig:PIB-SN1997D}), which is not included in the model.

-A key property of the model spectra is the presence of strong Fe I lines between $7900$--$8400\,\angstrom$.
-SN 1997D does not have observations in the nebular phase which cover this wavelength range.
-Other observations which do cover this range include SN 2016bkv, which also has a good timing match to the models here (at 259 and 438 days).
-While unfortunately these spectra have a strong blue contamination which, without proper removal, prohibits a normalized flux comparison, the strong Fe I lines in the model spectra here are not observed in SN 2016bkv, giving consistency with the conclusions from the bluer wavelengths of SN 1997D that the model tends to have too strong Fe I emission, also with boosted PI cross sections.
+A key property of the model spectra is the presence of strong Fe~I lines between $7900$--$8400\,\angstrom$.
+SN~1997D does not have observations in the nebular phase which cover this wavelength range.
+Other observations which do cover this range include SN~2016bkv, which also has a good timing match to the models here (at 259 and 438 days).
+While unfortunately these spectra have a strong blue contamination which, without proper removal, prohibits a normalized flux comparison, the strong Fe~I lines in the model spectra here are not observed in SN~2016bkv, giving consistency with the conclusions from the bluer wavelengths of SN~1997D that the model tends to have too strong Fe~I emission.